VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 ```

 ### Task 1-2.
 Which evolutionary phase is the primary in?
-As a next step, we now want to identify during which burning stage our model is undergoing mass transfer.
-Note that typically core hydrogen burning is considered to be finished when the central hydrogen abundance drops below 1e-6, and core helium burning is finished when the central helium abundance is below 1e-6. **Now think of conditions to identify which evolutionary state the primary is in, and print it out.** Please also test if your code compiles, to avoid propagating the errors.
+As a next step, we now want to identify during which burning stage our primary star is.
+Note that typically core hydrogen burning is considered to be finished when the central hydrogen abundance drops below 1e-6, and core helium burning is finished when the central helium abundance is below 1e-6. **Now add conditions to identify which evolutionary state the primary is in among the following, and print it out.** Run it and see if the print-out is compatible with the result in the PGSTAR plot (upper middle panel).
-1. Core hydrogen burning phase
+1. Core hydrogen burning
-2. Core helium burning phase
+2. Core helium burning
-3. Core helium depletion onwards
+3. Past core helium burning

 > [!WARNING]
 > Don't forget to do `./clean` and `./mk` after modifying the `run_star_extras.f90` file.